A beauty consultant by profession, Jayne has been advising on correct skin and hair care, makeup, and other cosmetics for over 20 years.

 Concealer as Eraser

-Use as little concealer as possible when camouflaging under eye circles—too much creates a ‘caked’ appearance and emphasizes even the finest of lines and wrinkles.
-You can control how much product you apply by using a concealer brush rather than your finger.
+Use as little concealer as possible when camouflaging under-eye circles—too much creates a "caked" appearance and emphasizes even the finest of lines and wrinkles.
+To control how much you apply, use a concealer brush rather than your finger.

-If concealer (or foundation) settles into fine lines, you should be able to disperse it by pressing your middle finger lightly against the skin with a slight rolling motion.
+If concealer (or foundation) settles into fine lines and wrinkles, you should be able to disperse it by pressing your middle finger lightly against the skin with a slight rolling motion.
 If this doesn't work, blot gently with a Q-tip.

 It’s difficult to hide pimples and acne breakouts without accentuating them.
 For precision, apply concealer with a brush, then carefully fix with translucent powder for an absolute matte finish that doesn't draw attention.

-Don’t be misled by claims that concealer darker than your skin tone causes spots to recede—if concealer is too dark for your complexion, it will make flaws even more noticeable.
+Don’t be misled by claims that concealer darker than your skin tone causes spots to recede—if concealer is too dark, it will make flaws even more noticeable.

-Medicated concealers seem a good idea for acne related blemishes, but they tend to be of a dry consistency which creates a flaky appearance.
-Creamy products provide a smoother texture and better coverage.
+Medicated concealers seem a good idea for acne-related blemishes, but they tend to be of a dry consistency which creates a flaky appearance.
+Creamy products, most of which are non-comedogenic, provide a smoother texture and better coverage.

-Clean your concealer brush with mild shampoo after covering spots and breakouts.
-Because brushes take up to 24 hours to dry, consider investing in two.
+Clean your concealer brush with a mild shampoo after covering spots and breakouts.
+Because brushes take up to 24 hours to dry, consider investing in more than one.

 Color Corrective Concealer